backdrop/backdrop-issues/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/backdrop/backdrop-issues?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-We also have a [forum](https://forum.backdropcms.org/) where you can post questions and answers.
+Backdrop also has a [forum](https://forum.backdropcms.org/) where you can post questions, find similar questions asked by others, and help those with less experience by providing answers of your own.
+Come join the community!